deoshreyas/Orpheus-GPT/README.md

 Essentially, LLMs are prediction machines - they learn to predict the next word given enough context.

 ### What is a GPT?
 A GPT (Generative Pretrained Transformer) is a type of LLM developed by OpenAI.
 It's designed to answer questions, translate text, have conversations, etcetera.
-GPTs are based on the **transformer-architecture** (covered below).
+GPTs are based on the **transformer-architecture** (see below).

 ### Transformers
 Transformers were introduced in the *Attention Is All You Need* paper by Vaswani et al.